Published 17:08 IST, September 8th 2020

 Advertisement

-Amid soaring tensions between Australia and China, Chinese authorities have detained a high-profile Australian TV anchor working for its state media on “national security grounds”.
-Issuing first statement after detention of CGTN anchor Cheng Lei, Chinese foreign ministry spokesperson Zhao Lijian said that latest steps by authorities, that are expected to deteriorate relations between both nations, were taken as “compulsory measures” against her suspicion of “criminal activity endangering China’s national security”.
+Amid soaring tensions between Australia and China, the Chinese authorities have detained a high-profile Australian TV anchor working for its state media on “national security grounds”.
+Issuing the first statement after the detention of CGTN anchor Cheng Lei, Chinese foreign ministry spokesperson Zhao Lijian said that the latest steps by authorities, that are expected to deteriorate relations between both nations, were taken as “compulsory measures” against her suspicion of “criminal activity endangering China’s national security”.

 Advertisement